THURSDAY, OCTOBER 14, 2021

 Click here for more information about Judge Inman.

 William P. "Bill" Janvier

-William P. "Bill" Janvier, founder of Janvier Law Firm, is a Board-Certified Specialist in Business and Consumer Bankruptcy.
-He has helped individuals and businesses file successful bankruptcy cases throughout North Carolina.
-Bill works with business of all types, and has filed bankruptcy cases for builders, developers, restaurants, retail chains, farms, medical practices, distributors, shopping centers, office buildings, golf courses, landfills, technology companies, pharmaceutical companies, media companies, and high income individuals.
-He has brought and defended hundreds of adversary proceedings.
+William P. "Bill" Janvier is with Janvier Law Firm PLLC in Raleigh.
+Bill has helped individuals and businesses file successful bankruptcy cases throughout North Carolina.
+He works with business of all types, and has filed bankruptcy cases for builders, developers, restaurants, retail chains, farms, medical practices, distributors, shopping centers, office buildings, technology companies and high income individuals.

 Click here for more information about Bill.

 Elizabeth H. Johnson

 Elizabeth H. Johnson is a member of Wyrick Robbins' privacy and data protection practice group.
 She has practiced exclusively in that specialty for 16 years.

 Elizabeth is a certified privacy law specialist (NCBA) and a certified information privacy professional (IAPP).

 Xavier D. Lightfoot practice primarily focuses on labor and employment law, serious personal injury and wrongful death, and civil litigation.
 As a member of Ward and Smith's Labor and Employment Practice Group, he regularly advises employers on a wide range of labor and employment law issues, including personnel policies and handbooks, employment discrimination and harassment, employee discipline and termination, drug and alcohol testing, and various wage and hour matters.

 In addition, Xavier has experience litigating claims for serious personal injury, including cases involving vehicle accidents, professional malpractice, and premises liability, among other areas.
 He also represents both corporate and individual clients in a broad range of civil litigation before state and federal courts.